jrroosevelt/VS2PCG/VS2PCG_glossary.md

 Q: If I have an ability that allows me to directly strike a character, can I strike a face-down character?

 A: The short answer is "yes," but depending on the scenario it might not really do anything.
 Check out the [glossary entry for Hide](https://www.reddit.com/r/VS2PCG/wiki/glossary#wiki_hide) for further details.

+---

+Some abilities allow you to "Strike before each enemy character..." such as the powers on Ganymede or "Quicksilver".
+These powers strike before even characters with **Ferocious** or **Fast Trigger**.
+If two characters with these powers strike one another, they strike at the same time.
+See the [FAQ for Green Goblin MC](https://www.reddit.com/r/VS2PCG/wiki/rules-insert/#wiki_green_goblin_.28mc_-_sinister_six.29) for an example of this ruling.

 # Stun/Stunned
 When a character is defeated in combat, or if a characters DEF is ever reduced to 0 (whether from -1/-1 counters or some other effect), it gets stunned.
 Remove all +1/+1 or -1/-1 counters from it, KO any Equipment on it, turn it face down exhausted, and place a wound counter on it.
 If it now has wounds greater than or equal to its health, it's KO'd and put into its owner's KO pile.